-Members are engaged with evolving and supporting certification surrounding the Disciplined Agile 2.0 process framework, while keeping their own education current.
+Members are engaged with evolving and supporting certification surrounding Disciplined Agile, while keeping their own education current.

 Be ambassadors and champions for DAC in the community.

 The purpose of Disciplined Agile Consortium’s (DAC) Advisory Council is to provide guidance regarding the design and governance of our certification programme.
 The council serves in an advisory capacity, making recommendations on matters that impact the experience of members and their clients.
 The DAC-AC brings together individuals with a variety of experiences with Disciplined Agile:

 The DAC Advisory Council reports to the Fellowes of Disciplined Agile Consortium Inc.